askjfbd/statpress/readme.txt

 Tags: stats, statistics, widget, admin, sidebar, visits, visitors, pageview, user, agent, referrer Requires at least: 2.0.2
 Tested up to: 2.3
-Stable Tag: 0.6
+Stable Tag: 0.7

-StatPress is the plug-in dedicated to the management of statistics about blog visits.
-It collects information about visits, spiders, search keywords, feeds, browsers etc.
+StatPress is the real-time plugin dedicated to the management of statistics about blog visits.
+It collects information about visitors, spiders, search keywords, feeds, browsers etc.

 == Description ==